 Understanding the mechanisms leading to pathogen adaptation, either to a new crop or environmental condition is one of our top research priorities since it is a first step towards the development and implementation of effective management and control strategies.
-Such research appears particularly pertinent for emerging pathogens such as X. fastidiosa with a capacity to adapt to multiple crops as well as having an expanding geographic and host range.
+Such research appears particularly pertinent for emerging pathogens such as X. fastidiosa with a capacity to adapt to multiple crops as well as having expanding geographic and host ranges.
 In this context, current knowledge suggests that subsp. fastidiosa was introduced once from Central America to the United States ~150 years ago, where the bacteria would have acquired the ability to infect grapevines and led to the emergence of Pierce’s disease of grapevines [Vanhove et al. 2019].
 To better understand how X. fastidiosa evolved with the emergence of a novel plant disease and diversified in allopatry in different regions of the United States, Castillo and co-workers sampled, sequenced and analyzed the entire genome of 175 isolates using various population genomic inference methods [Castillo et al. 2021].
 Their findings first highlighted that following their establishment in the US, Pierce’s disease-causing strains split into two populations on the East and West Coasts, from which subsequent introductions in Taiwan and Spain occurred, respectively.
 Interestingly, their results also demonstrated that X. fastidiosa populations diversified via multiple co-occurring evolutionary forces acting at both intra- and inter-population level via changes in gene content (gain/loss) and variations in nucleotide sequence (mutation and recombination).
 Compared to natural environments, the reduced diversity of monoculture agricultural landscapes can help bacterial plant pathogens to quickly adapt to local biological and ecological conditions, ultimately leading to pathogen specialization.